 Take the Tohoku Shinkansen to Ichinoseki Station and change trains there.
-Take the JR Tohoku Line to Morioka and get off at the Hiraizumi Station.
-You can reach the Muryokoin Ruins from the station by bus, taxi, or on foot in 10 minutes.
+Take the JR Tohoku Line bound for Morioka, and get off at Hiraizumi Station.
+From the station, you can reach the Muryokoin Ruins site from the station by bus, taxi, or on foot in 10 minutes.

 Heaven on earth

-Muryokoin, a Pure Land Buddhist temple and garden created in the 1100s, was meant to create a heavenly paradise on earth.
-The original temple was constructed to allow visitors to meditate on the Buddhist ideal of the Pure Land.
+Muryokoin was a Buddhist temple and garden of the Pure Land school, completed in the 1100s, was and was meant to embody heaven on earth.
+The temple was built so that visitors could envision their paradise, the Pure Land.

-While time and fire have left little of the original—only the foundation stones and the pond—the natural beauty of the place and its historical significance garnered it a World Heritage designation from UNESCO.
+While time and fires have left little of the original temple—only foundation stones and the pond—the natural beauty and historical significance of the garden grounds garnered it a World Heritage designation from UNESCO.

 When to go?

-Deciding when to visit the Muryokoin Ruins is a dilemma.
-In the spring, the cherry blossoms and garden are very picturesque; however, you can see the golden stalks of rice rising up above the ruins in the fall.
+Deciding when to visit Muryokoin can be a dilemma.
+In the spring, the cherry blossoms and garden are very picturesque; in the fall, however, you can see the rich backdrop of Mt.
+Kinkei, covered in blazing autumn foliage, rising up above the ruins.